 You can make this applesauce without peeling your apples!

 Did I just blow your mind?

-And not only is it quicker and easier, making applesauce with the skin on retains more fiber, vitamins, and nutrients than traditional applesauce.
+And not only is it quicker and easier, making your own applesauce with the skin on retains more fiber, vitamins, and nutrients than store-bought applesauce.
 I know I am always looking for ways to get more fiber in our diets, and my kids LOVE applesauce.